Background pattern

 Make sure to consult your doctor if

-• You need a major surgical intervention.
+• You need major surgery.

-You should stop taking metformin for a certain period of time before and after the examination or surgical intervention.
+You should stop taking metformin for a certain period before and after the examination or surgery.
 Your doctor will decide if you need any other treatment during this time.
-It is essential to follow your doctor's instructions precisely.
+It is essential that you follow your doctor's instructions precisely.

 Warnings and precautions